glowroot/glowroot/README.md

 ## Integration tests

+Integration tests are run during Maven's standard `integration-test` lifecycle phase.

-The agent has an [integration test harness](agent-parent/it-harness) which is used to run tests using either a custom weaving class loader which is convenient for debugging inside your favorite IDE, or as a java agent which matches how it is used when monitoring applications.
+The Glowroot agent has an [integration test harness](agent-parent/it-harness) which makes it easy to run sample application code and then validate the data captured by the agent.
+The integration test harness is able to run tests both using a custom weaving class loader (which is very convenient for running and debugging inside your favorite IDE), and by spawning a JVM with the -javaagent flag (which more correctly simulates real world conditions).

-The agent's integration test harness is used to test the agent and all of its plugins.

-## WebDriver tests

-Thanks to [Sauce Labs](https://saucelabs.com), the [webdriver tests](agent-parent/webdriver-tests) run against Chrome (latest), Firefox (latest), IE (9, 10, 11) and Safari (6, 7, 8, 9) as part of every Travis CI build (see the jobs with TARGET=saucelabs).
+Browser-based integration tests are run using WebDriver.
+By default they run against Firefox.
+Thanks to [Sauce Labs](https://saucelabs.com), they also run against Chrome, IE (9, 10, 11) and Safari (6, 7, 8, 9) during every Travis CI build (see the jobs with TARGET=saucelabs).

 ## Microbenchmarks